Reduce Pain in Your Feet, Knees, and Back: Your Quick Crash Course in Zero Drop Work Boots and Minimalist Footwear

 Dr. Lobkova notes that the worst shoes for someone with a condition like heel spurs or plantar fasciitis is a minimalist shoe.

-research to suggest that a zero drop shoe and a normal shoe have no effect whatsoever.
+Then there is research to suggest that a zero drop shoe and a normal shoe have no effect whatsoever.

-Dr. Richard Willy (PhD) also suggests that a minimalist shoe (for the short term) adds more load onto the foot.
+Research conducted by Dr. Richard Willy (PhD) also suggests that a minimalist shoe (for the short term) adds more load onto the foot.

 Do I Need to Break Zero Drop Shoes In?

-some period of breaking in, but zero drop shoes will require less time than leather boots or other styles of shoes.
+All shoes have some period of breaking in, but zero drop shoes will require less time than leather boots or other styles of shoes.

 This can be attributed to the fact that there’s usually far less material in zero drops, so it would make sense that there’s less material to break in.